koii-network/docs/concepts/web3/proof-of-real-traffic.md

 # How does it work?

 The attention task runs on the network of Koii nodes.
 After a user registers their content to the attention task, it will keep collecting the views received by the content.
-Currently, supported content: NFT on Arweave, content on IPFS or your webpage.
+Currently, supported content: NFT on Arweave, content on IPFS, or your webpage.
 After collecting certain views, users can get their KOII.

 # How can I use it?